Material from hardcopy (print) sources

 • unpublished material.

-Under the CLNZ licence multiple copies can be made and provided to students.
-Material copied under this licence should be limited to students and not be publically accessible.
+Under the CLNZ licence multiple copies must be recorded in Talis and can be provided to students either online in Talis or in print form.
+Material copied under this licence must be limited to students, is time bound to the duration of the course, and not be publicly accessible.

 Out of print works